sankaran1984/salesforce-apps/WebUIEditor-Maximize/README.md

 Welcome Salesforce User/Developer !

 I use Developer Console/ Force IDE most of the time.
-But, i tend to use Web UI Editor quite few times, mainly for 2 purposes,
+But, i tend to use Web UI Editor quite few times everyday, mainly for 2 purposes,
  1. 'Quick Save' Feature
- 2. Very quick to edit to few files.
+ 2. Very quick to edit few files.
     Force IDE & Developer Console gets painfully slow, if there's any async process goes on in the background.

-Have you wondered why Editor in Salesforce Web UI is so small ?
+Have you ever wondered why Editor in Salesforce Web UI is so small ?
 <pic>

 I have a solution for that !